Quick question? Chat with us

 Where to Start

 If you're moving from a bonus-first to a benefits-first culture, start with the highest-impact categories for your team's specific context.
 For most African companies, meal allowances and transport credits deliver the fastest visible impact — employees feel them immediately.
 Layer in health, L&D, and lifestyle benefits as your programme matures.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 The companies winning the talent war in Africa right now are not necessarily paying the highest salaries.
 They're offering the most thoughtful, consistent, and life-relevant benefits packages.
 That's a race worth entering.